 What is the 3+3 Program?

-Designed for academically outstanding, motivated, and resourceful students, the 3+3 Program selects highly qualified first-year students in seven qualifying majors within the Colleges of Arts, Media and Design (Communication Studies and Journalism) and the College of Social Sciences and Humanities (English, Criminal Justice, History, Philosophy, and Political Science), who are interested in pursuing a degree in the law.
+Designed for academically outstanding, motivated, and resourceful students, the 3+3 Program selects highly qualified first-year students in eight qualifying majors within the Colleges of Arts, Media and Design (Communication Studies and Journalism), the Bouvé College of Health Sciences (Health Science), and the College of Social Sciences and Humanities (English, Criminal Justice, History, Philosophy, and Political Science), who are interested in pursuing a degree in the law.

 Students will cultivate their oral and written communication skills; hone their ability to construct, support, and explain arguments; and calibrate their ethical compass through a rich and strong undergraduate curriculum.
 They will apply these skills to coursework during both their undergraduate and law school studies.